-- 1. Families are encouraged to apply for free and reduced price meal benefit.
-Any family that falls into a negative balance will receive a written notification to encourage them to apply for free or reduced price meal benefits. - 2.
+Families who do not quality for the Federal Free & Reduced Lunch Program are required to pay for their student meals, as outlined above.
+Families are encouraged to apply for free and reduced price meal benefit.
+Any family that falls into a negative balance will receive a written notification to encourage them to apply for free or reduced price meal benefits.

 Families are encouraged to pre-pay for meals and money is accepted through the Infinite Campus Parent Portal.
-Written notification of prepayment options occurs at the beginning of each school year, is given to each new transfer
+Written notification of prepayment options occurs at the beginning of each school year, is given to each new transfer student, is posted on the Food Service section of the school website, and is included in the student handbook.